 By Bishop Jose Garcia

-Bishop Jose Garcia is the director of church relations at Bread for the World.
+Jose Garcia is a bishop in the Church of God of Prophecy and the director of the church relations department at Bread for the World.